Tokisaki-Galaxy/luci-app-tailscale-community/README.md

 A community-maintained LuCI application for managing Tailscale on OpenWrt.
 This app provides a user-friendly web interface to view Tailscale status and configure its settings directly from LuCI.

+> [!IMPORTANT]
+> Recommended Version: OpenWrt 23.05 or later.

+Note: This application uses `ucode` as the backend server.
+Older versions of OpenWrt primarily support Lua-based backends and cannot run the `ucode` backend logic used by this app.

 ## Features

 - **Status Dashboard**: